Azure-Samples/azure-ai-content-understanding-python/python/di_to_cu_migration_tool/README.md

 ### 1. Converting Document Intelligence to Content Understanding Dataset

-If you are migrating a _DI 3.1/4.0 GA CustomNeural_ dataset, please run this command:
+If you are migrating a _DI 3.1/4.0 GA Custom Document_ dataset, please run this command:

-    python ./di_to_cu_converter.py --DI-version CustomNeural --analyzer-prefix mySampleAnalyzer
+    python ./di_to_cu_converter.py --DI-version neural --analyzer-prefix mySampleAnalyzer
     --source-container-sas-url "https://sourceStorageAccount.blob.core.windows.net/sourceContainer?sourceSASToken" --source-blob-folder diDatasetFolderName
     --target-container-sas-url "https://targetStorageAccount.blob.core.windows.net/targetContainer?targetSASToken" --target-blob-folder cuDatasetFolderName

 For Custom Neural migration, specifying an analyzer prefix is crucial for creating a CU analyzer.
 Since there's no "doc_type" defined for any identification in the fields.json, the created analyzer will have an analyzer ID of the specified analyzer prefix.

-If you are migrating a _DI 4.0 Preview CustomGen_ dataset, please run this command:
+If you are migrating a _DI 4.0 Preview Custom Document_ dataset, please run this command:

-    python ./di_to_cu_converter.py --DI-version CustomGen --analyzer-prefix mySampleAnalyzer
+    python ./di_to_cu_converter.py --DI-version generative --analyzer-prefix mySampleAnalyzer
     --source-container-sas-url "https://sourceStorageAccount.blob.core.windows.net/sourceContainer?sourceSASToken" --source-blob-folder diDatasetFolderName
     --target-container-sas-url "https://targetStorageAccount.blob.core.windows.net/targetContainer?targetSASToken" --target-blob-folder cuDatasetFolderName